yorkie/serve/README.md

 ## Why I create this

-Sometimes I hope to deliver document or website to someone, which runtime/machine is not the Mac and installed Python, Node.js and etc., Yea, the file protocol doesn't not address the relative and absolute path issue, because the file protocol would depend strongly on what the machine's folders structure, hence, I created this tiny cross-platform executable to run html files in HTTP protocol without any runtime required.
+Sometimes I hope to deliver document or website to someone, which runtime/machine is not the Mac and installed Python, Node.js and etc. Yea, the file protocol does not address the relative and absolute path issue, because the file protocol would depend strongly on what the machine's folders structure, hence, I created this tiny cross-platform executable to run html files in HTTP protocol without any runtime required.